bluesky66-dev/kibana/src/core/TESTING.md

 In general, we recommend three tiers of tests:
 - Unit tests: small, fast, exhaustive, make heavy use of mocks for external dependencies
-- Integration tests: higher-level tests that verify interactions between systems (eg. HTTP APIs, Elasticsearch API calls, calling other plugin contracts).
+- Integration tests: higher-level tests that verify interactions between systems (eg. HTTP APIs, HyperSec API calls, calling other plugin contracts).
 - End-to-end tests (e2e): tests that verify user-facing behavior through the browser

 These tiers should roughly follow the traditional ["testing pyramid"](https://martinfowler.com/articles/practical-test-pyramid.html), where there are more exhaustive testing at the unit level, fewer at the integration level, and very few at the functional level.